 There are far more hits than misses as I grow to understand the learning style of my children.
 My son loves stickers so much and every sticker activity is a big success.
 My daughter on the other hand, is not a huge fan of stickers and I have to come up with other ways to engage her.
 It’s a learning journey for me too.
 Also, I choose themes based on my children’s interests and that really help a lot in keeping them engaged and interested in the activities.

-DO YOU HOMESCHOOL YOUR CHILDREN?
+DO I HOMESCHOOL YOUR CHILDREN FULL TIME?

 No, I don’t homeschool my children full time.
 My children do go to school – big brother (5yo) goes to school 3 mornings a week, 3 hours each and little sister (2.5yo) goes to school once a week, 1.5hours each.
 I chose preschool programs with short school hours for my children so that we have the afternoons to play and learn together.
 Their schools are play-based preschools and our home learning complements what they do in school by creating opportunities for more academic challenges in a fun way, learning Chinese and exploring their topics of interests.